ianlshaw/devops-showcase/README.md

 I have experience in cloud infrastructure design, deployment and maintenance.

-This repository serves as my portfolio, demonstrating some of my capabilities as a DevOps Enginer.
+This repository serves as my portfolio, demonstrating some of my capabilities as a DevOps Engineer.

 This project demonstrates a highly available web application deployed to AWS using terraform.